 Liquidity risk means the risk that insurance and reinsurance companies are unable to convert their investments or other assets into cash in order to meet their financial obligations that fall due for payment.
 Garantia's liquidity risk is limited as premiums written are collected before claims are paid and the largest individual payments are insurance compensation payments to beneficiaries or distribution of profit and/or repayment of capital to shareholders and the payment dates for these payments are usually known well in advance.
 Garantia has no financial liabilities.
 Garantia's principal measures in liquidity risk management are sufficient amount of cash for managing daily payments and the liquidity of the investment portfolio.
+A new tool for monitoring liquidity risk was developed in 2023 and the quantitative monitoring has also improved as a result.

-The technical provisions that are based on Garantia's solvency calculations include EUR 4.5 (6.0) million in expected profits included in future premiums (EPIFP).
+The technical provisions that are based on Garantia's solvency calculations include EUR 4.50 (4.54) million in expected profits included in future premiums (EPIFP).
 The expected profits are allocated in full to the insurance class credit and guaranty insurance.
 The expected profits included in future insurance premiums are described in further detail in section D.2.6 Uncertainties related to the value of technical provisions.